espruino/BangleApps/apps/kitchen/README.md

   seconds after the LCD goes off.
 At present I just rely on using the GPSSetup app and set the GPS power mode that I want.
 * Add a small graph to the heart rate monitor app
+* Add a facility to call the Arrow calibration process
+* Maybe create waypoints.json file if missing